 What happens to the waste: Blue Jeans Go Green™ recycles all denim into UltraTouch™ Denim Insulation and distributes it to charitable organizations for use in community housing projects.

-Accepted items: All holiday lights, working or not-working
+Accepted items: Holiday lights, run-down, well-used, or not-working

 Best practices for recycling: Please remove lights from bags and place in designated Holiday Lights recycling bin.

 What happens to the waste: Capitol Asset Recycling collects all lights, and then breaks them down through smelting or shredding to recover raw commodities.
 These raw commodities are then used to create roofing and construction materials, piping, car batteries, other electronics, lead wheel weights, flatware, jewelry, and more!